Charge Filed in 1984 Cold Case Homicide of “Baby Mary”

 Published on September 07, 2023

-On Christmas Eve 1984, at approximately 10:35 am, two boys reported an abandoned and deceased newborn baby girl in a remote wooded area off of Mt.
-Pleasant Road in Mendham Township, New Jersey.
-Law enforcement officers located a baby girl’s body wrapped in a towel, inside a plastic bag.
-At the time of her discovery, the baby girl’s umbilical cord was still attached.
-The Medical Examiner determined the infant had been alive at the time of her birth.
-The death was ruled a homicide.
+At approximately 10:35 a.m. on December 24, 1984, two boys reported an abandoned and deceased newborn baby girl in a remote wooded area off Mt.
+Pleasant Road in Mendham, NJ.
+Law enforcement officers located the baby girl’s body wrapped in a towel inside a plastic bag, with the umbilical cord still attached.
+The Medical Examiner determined the infant had been alive at the time of her birth and the death was ruled a homicide.

-Over the last nearly four decades, investigators have vigorously pursued every lead to identify Baby Mary and learn more about the circumstances leading to her discovery in the woods.
-Using new technology, law enforcement networking in three states, and old-fashioned police work, investigators were recently able to identify Baby Mary’s biological father and mother.
+For decades, investigators have vigorously pursued every lead to identify the baby and learn more about the circumstances surrounding her discovery in the woods.
+By utilizing modern technology, law enforcement networking in three states and old-fashioned police work, investigators recently were able to identify the baby’s biological parents.

-Prosecutor Carroll said, “This arrest is the culmination of decades of effort, across multiple generations of law enforcement.
-It is a tribute to the tenacity and dedication of the Morris County Prosecutor’s Office, our Major Crimes Unit, the Morris County Sheriff’s Office, and the Mendham Township Police Department.
+“This arrest is the culmination of decades of effort, across multiple generations of law enforcement.
+It is a tribute to the tenacity and dedication of the Morris County Prosecutor’s Office (MCPO), our Major Crimes Unit, the Morris County Sheriff’s Office and the Mendham Township Police Department,” stated Prosecutor Carroll.

-Sheriff James Gannon said, “I want young parents to know that there is help available.
-In 1984, the Safe Haven Infant Protection Act did not exist but, on August 7, 2000, the Act became law (sponsored locally by the late Senator Anthony Bucco).
+“I want young parents to know that there is help available.
+In 1984, the Safe Haven Infant Protection Act did not exist but, on August 7, 2000, the Act became law, sponsored locally by the late Senator Anthony Bucco.
 The legislation allows parents or their representatives to anonymously surrender a newborn baby at any hospital emergency room, police station, fire station, ambulance, first aid, or rescue squads that are staffed 24 hours a day, seven days a week.
-If the baby appears to be 30 days old or less, and free of any abuse or neglect, the baby will be accepted with no questions asked.”
+If the baby appears to be 30 days old or less, and free of any abuse or neglect, the baby will be accepted with no questions asked,” stated Sheriff James Gannon.